-This is an overlapping data mesh concept that we will highlight in our next blog.
+This is an overlapping data mesh concept.
 These services allow both business consumers of data and DataOps developers to find, understand, and access the entire corporate ‘data estate’.
 The data services should provide standard mechanisms for these actions but do not stop there.
 The concept extends into the data services being augmented with rich contextual metadata based on what they can learn through AI/ML, usage patterns, etc.

 Data fabric and DataOps are a part of the continued evolution of data management-centric approaches that improve data architecture, efficiency, and quality.
 These approaches extend the continuum of enterprise data warehouses, federated data marts, big data (Hadoop), and virtualization on top of distributed cloud file storage.
 How can data users navigate and understand such a complex landscape predictably?

 In essence, the data fabric allows the underlying storage mechanisms and structures to be distributed, vary, and rapidly evolve, while providing a consistent and predictable way of understanding it.
 The data catalog supports human understanding by surfacing useful metadata (like usage statistics, conversations, and wiki-like articles).
 Real-time alerts about data quality in the catalog ensure that users can find the best data inputs to fuel your DataOps programs — and avoid data of dubious quality.

 Alation supports several of the key elements in each layer of the data fabric.
 But there is no single tool that supports all layers comprehensively.
 In fact, Gartner argues that no single vendor completely addresses a holistic data fabric today.
 An integrated tech stack is the answer, with layers that interoperate.